Difficult Bible Quiz about the Bible Persons.

 Jehu was the general who had overthrown and killed Jezebel's son.

-Jezebel's eunuchs throw her out the window because of orders from Jehu.
+Jezebel's eunuchs throw her out the window following the orders of Jehu.

 The dogs devoured Jezebel before they could bury her.